 All bone fractures are cause for concern, but a broken hip in a nursing home can place an elderly person’s health in extreme jeopardy.
 The following quote is excerpted from a study published in the peer-reviewed medical journal Geriatric Orthopaedic Surgery and Rehabilitation:

-It’s important for concerned family members to know that bedsores, also called pressure ulcers or decubitus ulcers, are not a natural product of aging.
-On the contrary, they are usually preventable if proper care is taken by the nursing home and its medical staff.
-Therefore, if a bed sore develops, it may indicate nursing home negligence.
+Nursing home bedsore attorney know how horrifying these pressure wounds can be.
+It’s important for concerned family members to understand that bedsores, also called pressure ulcers or decubitus ulcers, are not a natural product of aging.
+On the contrary, they are usually preventable if proper care is taken by the nursing home.
+The development of bedsores often indicate nursing home negligence.

 Bedsore can develop in a matter of months or even weeks.
 They are typically located on bony areas of the body, such as the wrists and ankles, but can also develop on the back, buttocks, neck, legs, heels, or any other part of the body that is in constant contact with the mattress beneath.